Chow-Witt rings of classifying spaces for symplectic and special linear groups: Characteristic classes for (oriented) vector bundles

 By definition, in the model for the localization sequence, cf.~Proposition~\ref{prop:locsln}, the Euler class corresponds under the d\'evissage isomorphism to the Thom class for the universal rank $n$ vector bundle $\gamma_n$ on ${\op{B}}\op{GL}_n$.
 This justifies calling the composition

 ``multiplication with the Euler class''.
-Via the correspondence of Proposition~\ref{prop:characteristic}, cf. also Remark~\ref{rem:classmap}, the Euler class $\op{e}_n\in\widetilde{\op{CH}}^n({\op{B}}\op{SL}_n)$ is the characteristic class which induces the Chow--Witt-theoretic Euler classes of rank $n$ vector bundle by pullback along the classifying map.
+Via the correspondence of Proposition~\ref{prop:characteristic}, cf. also Remark~\ref{rem:classmap}, the Euler class $\op{e}_n\in\widetilde{\op{CH}}^n({\op{B}}\op{SL}_n)$ is the characteristic class which induces the Chow--Witt-theoretic Euler classes of rank $n$ vector bundles by pullback along the classifying map.
+As before, the Euler class depends on the choice of orientation for the universal bundle.

 \begin{remark} We have defined the Euler class and the Pontryagin classes as elements in $\widetilde{\op{CH}}^\bullet({\op{B}}\op{SL}_n)$.
 However, we can also get corresponding classes in $\mathbf{I}^j$-cohomology by taking their images under projection